Cairi-S/Welcome-Foolish-Mortals/README.md

 Players goals are to:
 - Play a game that is fun and exciting.
 - Have easy-to-use controls.
-- Have clear rules for the game for those that need them.
+- Have clear rules for the game if I need them.
 - Have clear audio and visual cues which show where I have clicked.
 - Be able to play with and without audio.
 - Get clear feedback on the number of turns I am on.